TomoGuide/TomoGuide.github.io/docs/02-dataset-software-resources/index.md

 - **Tilt axis:** -95, be aware that the tilt axis angles indicated in the mdocs are usually wrong
 - **Defocus handedness:** -1 in RELION if starting from scratch (+1 if using the TOMOMAN preprocessed project)
 - **Dose:** 3.5 e-/A² per tilt

+Although reconstructed tomograms from this dataset are already available (processed using TOMOMAN and automatically aligned with AreTomo), this tutorial is designed to guide you through the full tomogram reconstruction workflow from scratch, leading into **subtomogram averaging (STA)**.

+This subset may also serve as a useful benchmark for testing and comparing different software tools.

+The 33 tilt series are divided into two groups:
+- 6 tilt series using GainRef1
+- 27 tilt series using GainRef2

 If you're just getting started and want to learn the fundamentals of tomogram reconstruction and STA, we recommend beginning with the **6 GainRef1 tilt series** for faster processing.